ietf-wg-acme/acme/draft-ietf-acme-acme.md

 resulted from this order.

 status (required, string):
 : The status of this order.
-Possible values are: "pending", "ready", "processing", "valid", and "invalid".
-(See
+Possible values are "pending", "ready", "processing", "valid", and "invalid".
+See
-{{status-changes}})
+{{status-changes}}.

 expires (optional, string):
-: The timestamp after which the server will consider this order invalid, encoded in the format specified in RFC 3339 {{!RFC3339}}.
+: The timestamp after which the server will consider this order invalid, encoded in the format specified in {{!RFC3339}}.
 This field is REQUIRED for objects with "pending" or "valid" in the status field.

 identifiers (required, array of object):